prarthnaaa/Shell-AICTE-Internship_Water-Quality-Prediction/README.md

 * Use ML models to predict future water quality categories
 * Detect anomalies using unsupervised learning
-* Create an interactive dashboard using Plotly/Dash"# Shell-AICTE-Internship_Water-Quality-Prediction"
+* Create an interactive dashboard using Plotly/Dash"